MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Getting-Started-with-Bower.markdown

 	![Add package from Bower registry](Images/add-bower-fromfeed.png)

-3. (optional) **Enable package source proxy** to seamlessly blend your MyGet feed with the public Bower registry.
+3. (optional) **Enable upstream source proxy** to seamlessly blend your MyGet feed with the public Bower registry.

-	From the *Package Sources* tab, edit the *Bower.io* package source and enable the *Make all upstream packages available in clients* option.
+	From the *Upstream Sources* tab, edit the *Bower.io* upstream source and enable the *Make all upstream packages available in clients* option.
 If you prefer to have the package binaries downloaded to your feed for subsequent requests, also enable the *Automatically add downloaded upstream packages to the current feed (mirror)* option.

 	![Mix your Bower registry with the public Bower registry](Images/proxy-bower-registry.png)